Debitsuccess/debitsuccess-api/docs/Widgets/Payment-Capture-Widget.md

 }
 ```

 * If  **customerId** is not provided, you will get a one time token as shown below.
-To get a permanent token, you need to use [PATCH customer API](https://debitsuccess.stoplight.io/docs/debitsuccess-api/b3A6ODQ0Nzk3NA-patch-customer) and provide this `OneTimePaymentMethodToken`:
+Use this `oneTimePaymentMethodToken` in the [PATCH customer API](https://debitsuccess.stoplight.io/docs/debitsuccess-api/b3A6ODQ0Nzk3NA-patch-customer.
+Once the payment method is successfully assigned to the customer, a permanent payment method token will be associated to the customer:

 ```json